 3. Learn the names of the monuments.
-There are no signs letting you know the names.
+There are no signs letting you know the names of these giant red rock formations that decorate the valley floor.
 You must ask one of the local tribe members to point them out to you or find a good map.
 Once you learn the names, you’ll give yourself a V-8 knock on the head for how obvious the names are.

 5. Take a tour by a tribal guide.
 After 3 previous visits to Monument Valley, I finally decided to hire a guide to take us on a Navajo-led hike.
 Since there are few marked trails and many sacred sites, most hiking requires a guide.
 Our hike left from our tipi and headed straight up a mesa.
 Along the way, our guide pointed out some of the native plants and explained their usages.
 After a steep climb, a pull up the side of a cliff, and a catch of my breath, we arrived at some Anasazi ruins that are not open to the public.
 Not only were the ruins fantastic, but the views and the hike were breath taking.
 We booked our hike through the tipi village via the tipi host.
 There are many others throughout the valley.
 Although a bit expensive, don’t miss this unusual experience.

-Monument Valley far exceeds any expectation, as the views trump many of the National Park.
+Monument Valley far exceeds any expectation, as the views trump many of the National Parks nearby like Escalante, Grand Canyon, Zion, Arches, or Capitol Reef.
 On your way between Zion and the Grand Canyon, take a detour and visit this goldmine of visual rewards.
 Every time I go, I can’t get enough.